Dima-Zeklam/reading-notes/class-10.md

-The try clause must be used in this type of error handling code, and it should always have either a catch, fi na 1 ly, or both.
+The try clause must be used in this type of error handling code, and it should always have either a catch, finally, or both.

 * **CATCH**
 If the try code block throws an